MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/change-the-phone-numbers-on-your-audio-conferencing-bridge.md

 3. Wenn Sie nicht über Version 3.0 oder eine höhere Version verfügen, müssen Sie Updates für Windows PowerShell herunterladen und installieren.
 Informationen zum Herunterladen von Windows PowerShell und zum Aktualisieren auf Version 4.0 finden Sie unter [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/?LinkId=716845).
 Starten Sie Ihren Computer neu, wenn Sie dazu aufgefordert werden.

-4. Außerdem müssen Sie das Windows PowerShell-Modul für Skype für Business Online installieren, mit dem Sie eine remote Windows PowerShell-Sitzung zu erstellen, die mit Skype für Business Online eine Verbindung herstellt.
-In diesem Modul wird nur auf 64-Bit-Computern unterstützt und kann im Microsoft Download Center unter [Windows PowerShell-Modul für Skype für Business Online](https://go.microsoft.com/fwlink/?LinkId=294688)heruntergeladen werden.
-Starten Sie Ihren Computer neu, wenn Sie dazu aufgefordert werden.
+4. You also need to install the Windows PowerShell module for Skype for Business Online that enables you to create a remote Windows PowerShell session that connects to Skype for Business Online.
+This module is supported only on 64-bit computers and can be downloaded from the Microsoft Download Center at [Windows PowerShell Module for Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=294688).
+Restart your computer if you are prompted.

 Weitere Informationen finden Sie unter [Verbinden mit allen Office 365-Diensten in einem einzigen Windows PowerShell-Fenster](https://technet.microsoft.com/library/dn568015.aspx).